micmejia/bible-dump/NKJV/Job/Job 14.md

 ###### 1
-"Man _who is_ born of woman Is of few days and full of [^a]trouble.
+"Man _who is_ born of woman Is of few days and full of trouble.

 ###### 2
 He comes forth like a flower and fades away; He flees like a shadow and does not continue.

 ###### 3
-And do You open Your eyes on such a one, And bring [^b]me to judgment with Yourself?
+And do You open Your eyes on such a one, And bring me to judgment with Yourself?

 ###### 4
 Who can bring a clean _thing_ out of an unclean?
 No one!